 Exhibit Number Description of Exhibits 3.1 - Amended and Restated Certificate of Incorporation of the Company.
 (2) 3.2 - Certificate of Amendment to the Amended and Restated Certificate of Incorporation of the Company.
-(13) 3.3 - Amended and Restated Bylaws of the Company.
-(12) 4.1 Instruments defining the rights of security holders are contained in the Amended and Restated Certificate of Incorporation of the Company.
+(12) 3.3 - Amended and Restated Bylaws of the Company.
+(11) 4.1 Instruments defining the rights of security holders are contained in the Amended and Restated Certificate of Incorporation of the Company.
 (2) 4.2 Instruments defining the rights of security holders are contained in the Amended and Restated Bylaws of the Company.
-(12) 4.3 - Crown Crafts, Inc. 2006 Omnibus Incentive Plan (As Amended August 14, 2012).
-(16) 4.4 - Form of Incentive Stock Option Agreement.
-(5) 4.5 - Form of Non-Qualified Stock Option Agreement (Employees).
-(5) 4.6 - Form of Non-Qualified Stock Option Agreement (Directors).
-(5) 4.7 - Form of Restricted Stock Grant Agreement (Form A).
-(5) 4.8 - Form of Restricted Stock Grant Agreement (Form B).
-(5) 10.1 - Employment Agreement dated July 23, 2001 by and between the Company and E. Randall Chestnut.
+(11) 4.3 - Crown Crafts, Inc. 2014 Omnibus Equity Compensation Plan.
+(17) 4.4 - Form of Incentive Stock Option Grant Agreement.
+(18) 4.5 - Form of Non-Qualified Stock Option Grant Agreement.
+(18) 4.6 - Form of Restricted Stock Grant Agreement.
+(18) 10.1 - Employment Agreement dated July 23, 2001 by and between the Company and E. Randall Chestnut.
 (1) 10.2 Amended and Restated Severance Protection Agreement dated April 20, 2004 by and between the Company and E. Randall Chestnut.
-(3) 10.3 - Amended and Restated Employment Agreement dated April 20, 2004 by and between the Company and Nanci Freeman.
-(3) 10.4 - Financing Agreement dated as of July 11, 2006 by and among the Company, Churchill Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (4) 10.5 - Stock Pledge Agreement dated as of July 11, 2006 by and among the Company, Churchill Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (4) 10.6 First Amendment to Financing Agreement dated as of November 5, 2007 by and among Crown Crafts, Inc., Churchill Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (6) 10.7 Employment Agreement dated November 6, 2008 by and between the Company and Olivia W. Elliott (7) 10.8 First Amendment to Employment Agreement dated November 6, 2008 by and between the Company and E. Randall Chestnut.
-(8) 10.9 First Amendment to Amended and Restated Severance Protection Agreement dated November 6, 2008 by and between the Company and E. Randall Chestnut.
-(8) 10.10 First Amendment to Amended and Restated Employment Agreement dated November 6, 2008 by and between the Company and Nanci Freeman.
-(8) 10.11 - Third Amendment to Financing Agreement dated as of July 2, 2009 by and among Crown Crafts, Inc., 10.11 Churchill Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (9) 10.12 Sixth Amendment to Financing Agreement dated as of March 5, 2010 by and among Crown Crafts, Inc., Churchill Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (10) 10.13 Seventh Amendment to Financing Agreement dated as of May 27, 2010 by and among Crown Crafts, Inc., Churchill Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial 10.14 Services, Inc. (11) - Eighth Amendment to Financing Agreement dated as of March 26, 2012 by and among Crown Crafts, Inc., Churchill Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (14)
+(3) 10.3 Amended and Restated Employment Agreement dated April 20, 2004 by and between the Company and Nanci Freeman.
+(3) 10.4 Financing Agreement dated as of July 11, 2006 by and among the Company, Churchill Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (4) 10.5 Stock Pledge Agreement dated as of July 11, 2006 by and among the Company, Churchill Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (4) First Amendment to Financing Agreement dated as of November 5, 2007 by and among the Company, Churchill 10.6 Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (5) 10.7 - Employment Agreement dated November 6, 2008 by and between the Company and Olivia W. Elliott (6) 10.8 First Amendment to Employment Agreement dated November 6, 2008 by and between the Company and E. Randall Chestnut.
+(7) 10.9 First Amendment to Amended and Restated Severance Protection Agreement dated November 6, 2008 by and between the Company and E. Randall Chestnut.
+(7) 10.10 First Amendment to Amended and Restated Employment Agreement dated November 6, 2008 by and between the Company and Nanci Freeman.
+(7) 10.11 Third Amendment to Financing Agreement dated as of July 2, 2009 by and among the Company, Churchill Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (8) Sixth Amendment to Financing Agreement dated as of March 5, 2010 by and among the Company, Churchill 10.12 Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (9) 10.13 Seventh Amendment to Financing Agreement dated as of May 27, 2010 by and among the Company, Churchill Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (10) 10.14 Eighth Amendment to Financing Agreement dated as of March 26, 2012 by and among the Company, Churchill Weavers, Inc., Hamco, Inc., Crown Crafts Infant Products, Inc. and The CIT Group/Commercial Services, Inc. (13) 10.15 Second Amendment to Amended and Restated Employment Agreement dated March 26, 2012 by and between the Company and Nanci Freeman.
+(14)